tsface/OAP/oap-cache/oap/docs/User-Guide.md

 - Make sure [Vmemcache](https://github.com/pmem/vmemcache) library has been installed on every cluster worker node if vmemcache strategy is chosen for PMem cache.
 If you have finished [OAP-Installation-Guide](../../docs/OAP-Installation-Guide.md), vmemcache library will be automatically installed by Conda.

-  Or you can follow the build/install steps from vmemcache website and make sure `libvmemcache.so` exist in `/lib64` directory in each worker node.
-You can download [vmemcache RPM package](https://github.com/Intel-bigdata/OAP/releases/download/v0.9.0-spark-3.0.0/libvmemcache-0.8..rpm), and install it by running `rpm -i libvmemcache*.rpm`.
-Build and install step can refer to [build and install vmemcache](./Developer-Guide.md#build-and-install-vmemcache)
+  Or you can follow the [build/install](./Developer-Guide.md#build-and-install-vmemcache) steps and make sure `libvmemcache.so` exist in `/lib64` directory in each worker node.

-- Currently, beacuse using Community Spark can occasionally has the problem of two executors bound to the same PMem path, it is best to use our pre-built numa-patched [Spark-3.0.0](https://github.com/Intel-bigdata/spark/releases/download/v3.0.0-intel-oap-0.9.0/spark-3.0.0-bin-hadoop2.7-intel-oap-0.9.0.tgz), which can not only improve performance, but also solve this problem.
+- Currently, using Community Spark occasionally has the problem of two executors being bound to the same PMem path, so we recommend you use our pre-built numa-patched [Spark-3.0.0](https://github.com/Intel-bigdata/spark/releases/download/v3.0.0-intel-oap-0.9.0/spark-3.0.0-bin-hadoop2.7-intel-oap-0.9.0.tgz), which can not only improve performance, but also solve this problem.

 #### Configure for NUMA